Detective (2007 film): Plot

 Rashmi is found dead under mysterious circumstances and her death is reportedly declared a suicide.
 Rashmi's family is in a deep sorrow and her father Prabhakaran Thampi blames his son-in-law Mohan Kumar, a bold politician, for his daughter's death.
 Soon, everyone starts doubting Mohan and the party terminates him from being elected as an MP and appoints his friend Jose as the new MP.
 However, Jose didn't believe any false statements of the society and was sure of Mohan's innocence.
 SP James Joseph convinced everyone of Mohan being the culprit and arrests him briefly.
 A suicide note is found where its written that Mohan is reason for Rashmi's death.

-As the case proceeds, Mohan's evil step-brother Shyam Prasad, a well known police detective and investigator is appointed to investigate the case.
+As the case proceeds, Mohan's twin step-brother Shyam Prasad, a well known police detective and investigator is appointed to investigate the case.
 He is assisted by Basheer, Shekhar, Rajeev and Aravind.
 Everyone tries hard to find out the reason behind Rashmi's apparent suicide.
 Shyam and team go to Rashmi's house to enquire her whereabouts.
 Her father doesn't say much but claims that Mohan was the actual reason for Rashmi's death.
 Suresh, their relative gives further clarification about Mohan's and Rashmi's marriage.
 Shyam continues his investigation further.
 After many researches and gathering proofs such as fingerprints, Shyam discovers that the Rashmi's suicide note was fabricated by James and John Samuel and her death was not a suicide, but a murder.
 John Samuel and James decide to get rid of Shyam and send some goons in order to finish him off.
 But Shyam courageously defeats all and arrests James and John Samuel.

 In a conference with the DGP and the Chief Minister, Shyam puts forth the facts, to the people in the conference Hall that Rashmi's death was a murder, where everyone gets shocked.
 Shyam reveals that Rashmi was actually pretending to love Mohan after she realised Mohan's plan of being the MP and she avoided her boyfriend who was her problem when she decided to marry Mohan.
 Shyam reveals that Rashmi was killed by her boyfriend Sumesh, who was Rashmi's and Mohan's neighbour.
 The crowd begin having doubts, on how a simple man like Sumesh could kill his own girlfriend.
 Shyam and team brings Sumesh's friend Vinod to gather more information about the events that had happened the night when Sumesh reached Rashmi's house.
 Shyam also takes in Sumesh to question him why on he had done it.
 But Sumesh maintains that he hasn't killed Rashmi.
 However, when Shyam and his colleagues provoke him, he gets in a rage and finally admits that he killed Rashmi, saying that Shyam and team have no proof regarding the murder.
 He injures himself and rushes back to the conference Hall to fool everyone.
 But whatever he disclosed to Shyam was already displayed on a screen.
 Shyam knew how Sumesh had done it and Sumesh reveals everything.